 - What were the strongest skills you developed or built upon throughout your degree program?

 In college, I learned that a successful undergraduate career is rooted in being open to exploring broadly different areas, modes of thinking, and subjects.
 It is a truly invaluable experience.

-The areas of study during my degree program that I have found most beneficial to my career include the development of critical-thinking and analytical skills, interpersonal and teamwork skills, and a broad education of the social sciences, including psychology, sociology, and philosophy.
-Success in business, and finance careers in particular, require not only a strong command of various techniques, but also robust social skills and the ability to relate to others.
+The areas of study during my degree that I have found most beneficial to my career include the development of critical thinking and analytical skills; interpersonal and teamwork skills; and a broad education of the social sciences, including psychology, sociology, and philosophy.
+Success in business -- and finance careers in particular -- requires not only a strong command of various techniques, but also robust social skills and the ability to relate to others.

-Alternatively, students that have dual passions (e.g., in engineering and business) may consider a technical undergraduate degree supplemented with a later graduate degree (MBA) in finance.
-Indeed, it is very common for students with an undergraduate degree in a social science (e.g., economics or philosophy) or in the traditional sciences, to continue their training with an MBA, after a few years in the workforce.
+Alternatively, students that have dual passions may consider a technical undergraduate degree supplemented with a later graduate degree in finance.
+Indeed, it is very common for students with an undergraduate degree in a social or traditional science to continue their training with an MBA after a few years in the workforce.

 - What was the job outlook like after you graduated?
 How long did it take you to establish your career?

 I graduated from the University of California in 1992.
 At the time, the U.S. was just beginning to emerge from a recession, and job market prospects were mixed.
 I ended up doing consulting work for the U.S. government and then used those contacts to secure a position in law enforcement.
 I was able to combine my interest in law enforcement with my training in finance and economics.

 After the police academy, I was recruited to help develop and grow a new task force to combat white collar and economic crimes.
 It was one of the first of its kind in the nation.
 The lesson here was that opportunities can be created in unexpected ways.